1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 It was a piece of showmanship.
 We were both sort of famous by that time, and it was as if we had to be put into the ring together.

-[Quoted in Elger 2009, p.257]
+[Elger 2009, p.257]

 When we describe a process, or make out an invoice, or photograph a tree, we create models; without them we would know nothing of reality and would be animals.
 Abstract pictures are fictive models, because they make visible a reality that we can neither see nor describe, but whose existence we can postulate.

-[Text for documenta VII catalogue, Kassel, 1982 in Richter 2009, p.121]
+[Text for documenta VII catalogue, Kassel (1982), in Richter 2009, p.121]

-June: Marries Isa Genzken.
+June: Richter marries Isa Genzken.

-First separation from Isa Genzken.
+The first separation from Isa Genzken occurs.

 28 September-2 December: In From Here: Two Months of New German Art in Düsseldorf, Messegelände, Düsseldorf, Richter shows Abstract Paintings and Landscapes.
 As a result of this exhibition, curated by Kasper König, he finally breaks into the international art market.

-1985: Continues with Abstract Paintings and Landscapes.
+1985: Richter continues with Abstract Paintings and Landscapes.

-Awarded Oskar Kokoschka Prize in Vienna.
+He is awarded the Oskar Kokoschka Prize in Vienna.

-December: Returns to Dresden for the first time in twenty-five years to attend the opening of the exhibition Positions: Painting from the Federal Republic of Germany at the Galerie Neue Meister, Staatliche Kunstsammlungen, Dresden, which included his work as well as works by Uecker and Polke (10 December-12 January 1987).
+December: Richter returns to Dresden for the first time in twenty-five years to attend the opening of the exhibition Positions: Painting from the Federal Republic of Germany at the Galerie Neue Meister, Staatliche Kunstsammlungen, Dresden, which includes his works as well as works by Uecker and Polke (10 December-12 January 1987).

-13 December-17 January 1987: Shows work dating back to 1964 at Barbara Gladstone Gallery, New York.
+13 December-17 January 1987: work dating back to 1964 is shown at Barbara Gladstone Gallery, New York.

-October: Kasper König becomes director of Städelschule, Frankfurt Art Academy, in Frankfurt am Main and appoints Richter as a visiting professor, a position he takes up the following year.
+October: Kasper König becomes director of the Städelschule, Frankfurt Art Academy, in Frankfurt am Main and appoints Richter as a visiting professor, a position he takes up the following year.

-1988: Works on October 18, 1977, a cycle of fifteen paintings depicting members of the Baader-Meinhof group.
+1988: Richter works on October 18, 1977 [CR: 667-674], a cycle of fifteen paintings depicting members of the Baader-Meinhof group.

 I had kept a number of photographs for years, under the heading of unfinished business.
 It’s hard to say how it came about that in late 1987 my interest revived and so I got hold of some more photographs and had the idea of painting the subject.

-[Conversation with Jan Thorn-Prikker, 1989 concerning the 18 October 1977 cycle, Richter 2009, p.226]
+[Conversation with Jan Thorn-Prikker, 1989, concerning the 18 October 1977 cycle, in Richter 2009, p.226]

 11 March-16 April: Gerhard Richter: The London Paintings at Anthony d'Offay Gallery, London.